Nonac/PIMS/Report/Project_evaluation/README.md

 * Map API

-  After PIMS widely deployed in the UK (impossible), we would add a map to the front-end application (web or mobile apps) to enable users to see the closest parking lot near them, and see how many parking bays available in the lots.
-Moreover, they can also check where they parked their cars as some of them might forget it after a long time parking.
+  After PIMS is widely deployed in the UK ~~which is impossible~~ we will add a map to the front-end application (web or mobile apps) to enable users to find the participating parking lots in the vicinity, and how many available parking spaces they have.
+Moreover, they can also mark down where they parked their cars as some of them might forget it after a long time of parking.

 These features could be beneficial because they will promote the user experience.
 However, as the web application is just the front-end app, more efforts should be made in the desktop application (or a complete back-end architecture in the future) and in the IoT device.